We’ve upgraded the train stabling facility at Ararat Station to deliver an extra weekday service to Ararat.

 The train stabling facility at Ararat Station can now house two three-carriage VLocity trains overnight, allowing a new weekday service to Ararat.

-The upgraded Ararat train stabling facility will include a second stabling track at Ararat Station to house two three-carriage VLocity trains overnight, ready for the first two services to Ballarat each morning.
+The upgraded Ararat train stabling facility includes a second stabling track at Ararat Station to house two three-carriage VLocity trains overnight, ready for the first two services to Ballarat each morning.

 - An extra track parallel to the existing stabling

 - Connecting the new stabling to existing track

 - Security fencing

 - Additional lighting, CCTV and footpaths for driver access.